chsiao58/EvenBetterArtisanGoodIcons/README.md

 # Even Better Artisan Good Icons

-an updated mod to Better Artisan Good Icons (originally created by danvolchek).
+An updated mod fix to Better Artisan Good Icons (originally created by danvolchek).
 Link to download can be found on [Nexus](http://www.nexusmods.com/stardewvalley/mods/22144?).

 ## How it works